-Mayne Yard construction update - August and September 2025
+Mayne Yard construction update - October and November 2025

 Details of Work

-During August and September 2025, the following activities are scheduled to occur between 6:30am and 6:30pm, Monday to Saturday, weather and construction conditions permitting:
+During October and November 2025, the following activities are scheduled to occur between 6:30am and 6:30pm,

 - Continue installation of fencing and inground services within Mayne Yard East

-- Continue construction of the new rail bridge over Breakfast Creek
+- Continue construction of the new rail bridge over Breakfast Creek and culvert maintenance access track

 - Excavation including rock breaking, earthworks and removal of materials from site